datawisdomx/DataScienceCourse/README.md

 Part 2 will cover Intermediate machine learning techniques – Deep Learning and NLP (Natural Language Processing)

-Part 3 will cover Data Engineering – Databases and Big Data tools (Hadoop, Spark)
+Part 3 will cover Advanced machine learning techniques - Reinforcement Learning and Computer Vision

-Part 4 will cover Advanced machine learning techniques (Reinforcement Learning, Computer Vision), Time Series Analysis and Recommender Systems
+Part 4 will cover Data Engineering – Databases and Big Data tools (Hadoop, Spark)

 Parts 2,3,4 of the course are to be published.